 Ocean temperature indicator

-Although the number of protons and electrons in oxygen atoms is always the same (eight each), the number of neutrons can be 8, 9 or 10.
-These three differently composed atoms are called oxygen isotopes (16O, 17O and 18O).
+Although the number of protons and electrons in oxygen atoms is always the same (eight each), the number of neutrons can be eight, nine or ten.
+These three differently composed atoms are called oxygen isotopes and are called 16O, 17O and 18O.
 On average, the 16O to 18O ratio in today’s oceans is about 500:1 but it is highly sensitive to temperature.
 Consequently, if the oxygen isotope ratio present in the calcium carbonate of a shell is known, an indication of the ocean temperature in which it lived can be obtained.